Sustainable Groundwater Management

 Annual reports developed for SGMA purposes are required to be submitted by April 1 of each year following adoption of a GSP or Alternative GSP (Regulations Section 356.2).
 Napa County submitted the 2018 Annual Report to DWR on March 22, 2019 after public notice and presentation at a public meeting of the Board of Supervisors on March 19, 2019.

-DWR is currently in the process of evaluating and re-prioritizing all of the groundwater basins across California.
+DWR evaluates and re-prioritizes all of the groundwater basins across California.
 During the first phase of DWR’s basin re-prioritization (finalized in January 2019) the Napa Valley Subbasin was changed from a medium to a high priority ranking.
-The increase in priority designation for the Napa Valley Subbasin in 2018 was due primarily to revised projections of future population for the Subbasin, an increased assessment of the total number of wells, and a revised approach to evaluating water quality in the Subbasin compared to the previous prioritization analysis performed in 2014.
+The increase in priority designation for the Napa Valley Subbasin was due primarily to revised projections of future population for the Subbasin, an increased assessment of the total number of wells, and a revised approach to evaluating water quality in the Subbasin compared to the previous prioritization analysis performed in 2014.
 The change from medium priority to high priority does not affect current requirements for the Napa Valley Subbasin under SGMA.

 Alternative GSP/Bain Analysis Report Documents